 - One study found that students taught at home by mothers who never finished high school scored a full 55 percentile points higher in math and 49 percentile points higher in writing than public school students from families with comparable education levels.
 (Source)

-The statistics speak for themselves in my opinion, but here are a few more things to consider:
+The homeschool statistics for homeschool teachers speak for themselves in my opinion, but here are a few more things to consider:

 - Homeschool parents are teaching a few children.
 They are not managing a classroom of 20+ kids.
 In the time that I was in college one of the most popular subjects that I learned was classroom management.
 This skill is NOT necessary for homeschoolers.